 Although there many behavioral improvements that people can make on their own if they have the resources and correct information, generally it is beneficial to consider a sleep specialist if the individual continues to have difficulties during the night and daytime after a few weeks.

 Sleep doctors work in several different types of locations.
 Some work in the sleep medicine field part-time and in another field like pulmonology, neurology, internal medicine, psychology, pediatrics, or ENT surgery.
 Some sleep doctors work in private practice.
 Others work in hospitals.
 There are sleep doctors in every major city of the United States.

 There are several pathways to becoming a sleep professional.
 First, you have decide if you want to be a physician or non-physician doctoral professional.
 Non-physicians are often Ph.D’s who come from various backgrounds – often psychology.
 Physicians generally complete four years of medical school, and then complete post-graduate training which includes internship and residency.
 This may take 3 – 5 years.
 After residency aspiring sleep doctor physicians usually complete a specialized sleep medicine fellowship.
 This is usually another 1-2 years.

-Visit the ASA Forums to find out more about sleep doctors, sleep psychologists and sleep dentists.
+Visit the ASA Forums to find out more about sleep doctors, sleep psychologists, sleep dentists and other sleep specialists.